cfj1998/Master-Thesis-VLAD-uncertainty/README.md

 For the code files that analyse the HBB dataset, I have chosen to show the code, but the dataset is not available to the public; therefore, the files that use this dataset cannot run.
 Do not ask me for the HBB dataset; I will ignore all such requests.
-You are free to download and run the R files that use a simulated dataset to test them for yourself.
+You are free to download, edit and run the R files that use simulated datasets to test them for yourself.